 Night Thrasher had originally gathered Nova, Marvel Boy (Vance Astrovik) and Firestar as a team, after being encouraged to do so by his legal guardians Chord and Tai.
 After they had gathered they heard about Terrax rampaging through a local park.
-They then went to fight him, and found Namorita and Speedball had joined the battle.
+They then went to fight him and found Namorita and Speedball had joined the battle.
 Beating Terrax together, the five heroes unknowingly were on the way to creating something great.
 After this, they decided to stay together as a team.
 They called themselves the New Warriors, after a news report that Speedball had heard about the team.

 The New Warriors first appeared on the last page of The Mighty Thor issue 411 and fully in The Mighty Thor issue 412 , where the team fought Juggernaut alongside Thor.
 The team were conceived by the Thor creative team at the time, writer Tom DeFalco and artist Ron Frenz.
 They would later go on to star in their own series, written by Fabian Nicieza with art by Mark Bagley.

-The roster changed frequently, many members coming and going, including; Timeslip, Turbo, Dagger and Alex Power.
+The roster changed frequently, many members coming and going, including; Timeslip, Turbo, Dagger, and Alex Power.
 Namorita eventually became the leader of the team after Night Thrasher leaves.

 After the seeming death of his brother Night Thrasher before the events of Civil War, Donyell Taylor took over his mantle and formed a new team under the name New Warriors.
-This team was mostly made up on former mutants whose powers were lost after the Decimation, including: Wondra (Jubilee), Decibel (Chamber), Blackwing (Beak), Tempest (Angel Salvadore), Phaser (Radian), Skybolt (Redneck), Ripcord (Stacy X) and Renascence (Wind Dancer).
+This team was mostly made up on former mutants whose powers were lost after the Decimation, including: Wondra (Jubilee), Decibel (Chamber), Blackwing (Beak), Tempest (Angel Salvadore), Phaser (Radian), Skybolt (Redneck), Ripcord (Stacy X), and Renascence (Wind Dancer).
 The team also included Longstrike (formerly known as Tattoo and sister to Phaser), until she was killed by the Zodiac's Cancer.

-Around the same time as the former mutant team, the Initiative team, Counter-Force, eventually renamed themselves as the New Warriors, after already being comprised of former members of the previous teams.
+Around the same time as the former mutant team, the Initiative team, Counter-Force, eventually renamed themselves as the New Warriors, being comprised of former members of the previous teams.
 They fought Ragnarok in Camp Hammond when they used the team's name for the first time, and, quoting Rage, the name "New Warriors" is something they are proud of, something they wanted to take back.
 Led by Justice originally as part of the Initiative, other members included: Night Thrasher, Debrii, Rage, Michael (killed in their first battle), Patrick, Slapstick, and Ultragirl.

 Major Story Arcs